adgellida/chocolateyautomaticpackages/ReadMe.md

 * hpusbdisk - not automatic yet
 * kasperskyanti-virus - not automatic yet
 * kcleaner - not automatic yet
-* kicad - not automatic yet
 * k-litecodecpackbasic - not automatic yet
 * littleregistrycleaner - not automatic yet
 * llftool - not automatic yet
-* malwarebytes - not automatic yet
 * meld - not automatic yet
 * messengerreviver - not automatic yet
 * mousecontroller - not automatic yet